-The first funding target of $19,090 covers the first semester of classes where students will learn to produce high-end suits and sarees to be sold in the market.
+The current funding target of $120,000 covers the second semester of classes where students will learn to produce high-end suits and sarees to be sold in the market.
 It is expected that the profits generated from these sales will enable some graduates to be hired to continue producing garments and that after three semesters the project with be fully self-sustained.

 In my travels to India with Impact Nations I have seen the positive outcomes that this type of project can make on the lives and future of women and their children.